FIBA Asia Cup

 The FIBA Asia Cup (formerly the FIBA Asia Championship and ABC Championship) is an international basketball tournament which takes place every four years between the men's national teams of Asia and Oceania.

 Through the 2015 edition, the tournament took place every two years and was also a qualifying tournament for the FIBA World Cup and the Olympic basketball tournament.
-However, since 2017, the tournament was renamed the FIBA Asia Cup and now includes teams from FIBA Oceania.
+Since 2017, however, the tournament was renamed the FIBA Asia Cup and now includes teams from FIBA Oceania.
 Also, it was the first to be played on a new four-year cycle, and is no longer a part of the qualifying process for the World Cup or the Olympics.

 History

 Beginnings: Philippines/Japan dominance

 The Asian Basketball Confederation (ABC) Championship was inaugurated in Manila in 1960.
 The championship was held to find Asia's best team and for qualification to the World Championship and the Olympics.
 On the next four tournaments, the Philippines won 3 with the Japanese beating the Filipinos in 1965.
 Korea, Japan and the Philippines split the next 3 championships until China debuted in 1975 at Bangkok with the championship, where they have dominated for 40 years.